 Possible candidates for the Slate Admin role include Director of Advancement Services, Director of Alumni Engagement, or Director of Individual/Annual Giving.

 Slate users assigned the Submit Request to Service Desk permission are designated as Slate Admins by Technolutions and are included in important communications.

 Other essential staff members involved at key moments during the implementation include leadership and IT staff, but the Slate Admins ultimately make decisions and build out the process.

 Much like an advancement office itself, Slate is an integrated system.
 And as such, different team members might be asked to support particular phases during the transition to Slate.
 Potential roles in Slate and the associated team members are outlined below:

 Although no third parties are required to implement Slate, institutions that desire deeper project management resources and technical expertise might benefit from engaging a Slate Preferred Partner.
 Slate Preferred Partners offer on-campus and remote dedicated services, including implementation, consulting, and support services for Slate and your organization's Slate projects and priorities.

 Slate is not a conventional IT project.
-Slate was designed and built for those who will be the primary users of the system, namely admissions and enrollment staff.
-95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Captains without the need for intervention by IT staff.
+Slate for Advancement was designed and built for those who will be the primary users of the system, namely advancement staff.
+95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Admins without the need for intervention by IT staff.

 IT staff is important in integrating with other external and campus systems.